opencrvs/mosip/README.md

 This project uses a **SQLite** database to store the record-specific tokens that OpenCRVS Core uses to allow editing the records.
 See [./packages/mosip-api/src/database.ts](./packages/mosip-api/src/database.ts) for more information.

-See [./packages/mosip-api/src/constants.ts](./packages/mosip-api/src/constants.ts) for the list of environment variables that can be set to configure the server.
+The **environment variables** the server uses can be found at [./packages/mosip-api/src/constants.ts](./packages/mosip-api/src/constants.ts).
 Create a `.env` file in the root of the repository, if you want to override the local values.

+The **identities** for E-Signet and IDA Auth mocks are found at [./docs/mock-identities.json].